Appalachian State vs. Louisiana NCAA Football Odds, Plays and Insights | October 12, 2021

 Appalachian State Stats and Trends

+- In Appalachian State's five games this year, it has three wins against the spread.

-- The Mountaineers have covered the spread twice this season when favored by 1 point or more (in four chances).
+- The Mountaineers have covered the spread twice this season when favored by 2 points or more (in four chances).

 - Appalachian State's games this year have gone over the total in three out of five opportunities (60%).

-- Appalachian State is 3-2 against the spread and 4-1 overall in games when it records more than 22.8 points.
+- Appalachian State is 3-2 against the spread and 4-1 overall this season when the team notches more than 22.8 points.

-- In games that Appalachian State piles up over 407.2 yards, the team is 2-2 against the spread and 4-0 overall.
+- When Appalachian State amasses over 407.2 yards, the team is 2-2 against the spread and 4-0 overall.

-- The Mountaineers have turned the ball over six times this season, three more turnovers than the Ragin' Cajuns have forced (3).
+- This year, the Mountaineers have turned the ball over six times, three more than the Ragin' Cajuns' takeaways (3).

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.